Game Show Host Chuck Woolery Says Supporting Donald Trump Has ‘Destroyed My Career’

 As The Inquisitr noted, Woolery has become a popular target on social media for Trump’s critics, with many of them jumping on a tweet from Woolery this summer mistakenly saying the president was “NOT QUILTY” in the Russia investigation.

-But Woolery’s support of Trump also appears to have opened some new doors for his career, as he has frequently appeared on Fox News to share his opinions on Trump’s presidency and reaction to celebrities on the left who have been vocal in opposition to the president.
+But Woolery’s support of Trump also appears to have opened some new doors for his career, as he has frequently appeared on Fox News to share his opinions on Trump’s presidency.
+He also shares his reactions to celebrities on the left who have been vocal in their opposition to the president.

 Delivered To Your INBOX